 In 2018, homeowners want nothing more than to bring their mobile phones and wallet out with them.
 In fact, a cashless economy may soon allow Singaporeans to bring just their mobile phones out.
 Time to lose the keys to the main gate, wooden door AND the letterbox.

 [image from amazon.com]

 Our parents probably spent a ton of money on oil, it is like filling a bathtub so the fries can soak in it!

 In 2018, most homes would be equipped with the versatile air fryer in place of the deep fryer.
-On top of making fries, it can roast chicken, bake potatoes, and even make crispy popcorn for your Netflix and Chill… without creating a mess of the kitchen.
+On top of making fries, it can roast chicken, bake potatoes, and even make crispy popcorn for your Netflix and Chill sesh… without creating a mess in the kitchen.

 Phone Jack in 1998